lino-framework/cg/docs/po.rst

         settings.
 Has full access to all functions provided via the web interface.

+    Key user

+        An experienced :term:`end user` who knows every detail about how to use a given part of the application, who can explain this to their colleagues and who can give first-level support.

     End user

         A human who uses a given :term:`Lino site` for their work.

-    Key user

-        An experienced :term:`end user` who knows every detail about how to use a given part of the application, who can explain this to their colleagues and who can give first-level support.

-    End-user support

-        Gives first-level support to :term:`end users <end user>`.

-        The support provider is always available when end users need them.
-        Forwards the request other actors if they cannot help directly.
-        Organizes trainings for :term:`end users <end user>` and :term:`key users <key user>`.

-    End-user documentation

-        Documentation written for :term:`end users <end user>` of a given :term:`Lino application`.